Scalable Unseen Objects 6-DoF Absolute Pose Estimation with Robotic Integration: Methodology

 \subsection{Points Focalization}

-Since SinRef-6D aims to iteratively align point clouds for precise object pose solving, our first step is to focalize the reference and query point clouds within a unified coordinate system.
-This focalization facilitates point-wise alignment, ensures geometric consistency during iterative refinement, and inherently decouples pose estimation from category priors, enhancing robustness to novel objects.
-Specifically, as the reference point cloud ${P_r}$ has a pose annotation $\left[ {{R_r}|{t_r}} \right]$, we can transform it from the camera coordinate system ${C_c}$ to the object coordinate system ${C_o}$ as follows: where ${t_r}$ and ${R_r}$ denote the annotated translation and rotation, respectively. $\top$ denotes matrix transpose, ${P_r^o}$ denotes the reference point cloud in the object coordinate system.
+Since SinRef-6D aims to iteratively align point clouds for precise object pose solving, our first step is to focalize the reference and query point clouds within a common coordinate system.
+This focalization facilitates point-wise alignment, ensures geometric consistency during iterative refinement, and inherently decouples pose estimation from category priors, enhancing robustness to unseen objects.
+Specifically, as the reference point cloud ${P_r}$ has a pose annotation $\left[ {{R_r}|{t_r}} \right]$, we can transform it from the camera coordinate system ${C_c}$ to the object coordinate system ${C_o}$ as follows:

+where ${t_r}$ and ${R_r}$ denote the annotated translation and rotation, respectively. $\top$ denotes matrix transpose, ${P_r^o}$ denotes the reference point cloud in the object coordinate system.

-For the query point cloud, we apply the same method to transform it into the object coordinate system as follows: where ${t_i}$ and ${R_i}$ represent the translation and rotation of the object solved in the $\left( {i - 1} \right)$\emph{-th} iteration. ${P_q^i}$ represents the query point cloud in the object coordinate system after the $\left( {i - 1} \right)$\emph{-th} iteration.
+For the query point cloud, we apply the same method to transform it into the object coordinate system as follows:

+where ${t_{i}}$ and ${R_{i}}$ represent the translation and rotation of the object in the $i$\emph{-th} iteration. ${P_q^i}$ represents the query point cloud in the object coordinate system after the $i$\emph{-th} iteration.
 Since the object pose in the query view is initially unknown, we do not perform rotation transformation during the first points focalization and instead set the translation ${t_1}$ to the average coordinate of the object.
 In subsequent iterations, we use the object pose $\left[ {{R_{i+1}}|{t_{i+1}}} \right]$ solved in the previous round for coordinate transformation.
 The overall process is shown in part (B) of Fig.~\ref{framework}.